-The phrases “satellite data” and “improving worldwide healthcare” aren’t typically used in the same sentence.
+The phrases “satellite data” and “improving worldwide healthcare” and "satellite data for health: aren’t typically used in the same sentence.
 In fact, a vast majority of satellite data conversations are focused on a few narrow applications in the natural resource industries (i.e. mining, oil & gas, forestry, agriculture, energy, etc.).
 But satellite data, and more specifically earth-observation imagery, can be used for many causes outside this small scope.
 The healthcare industry is a great example.
 By looking for a variety of different clues within satellite imagery, we can learn a great deal about the health and health-risk of a population.
 Armed with this information, healthcare organizations can be more proactive and responsive in treating patients around the globe.
 The following are 5 ways satellite data can be used to improve global health.

 5. Monitoring Water Levels and Water Evaporation

 According to the United Nations, as of 2013, over 2.5 billion people do not have access to safe drinking water.
 And this number is only increasing.
 Water management will become one of humanity’s most crucial tasks in the not-too-distant future.
 As populations continue to grow and climate change impacts our hydrosphere, access to clean water - even for nations which currently enjoy this luxury - may not come easily.
 Monitoring the water levels in rivers and lakes, the volume of evaporation, ground moisture content, and the proportion of pollutants in the air which can affect water quality (i.e. acid rain), is no longer just interesting.
 It is necessary for the survival of millions.
 This is where climate satellites can help.
 After they have been placed in orbit, satellites are a low-cost method of observing the Earth’s water cycle.
 The information they provide can be used to help ensure the health of as many populations by optimizing safe and clean water access around the planet.